 To reduce recidivism rates, all federal prisons and most state prisons have programs that allow people in their care to earn their General Educational Development (GED) certificate, also known as a high school equivalency.
 Some prisons offer more advanced programs that allow folks to earn an associate degree or even a bachelor’s degree.

 Once you’ve been released from prison, you can apply to colleges to further your education.
 If there are any travel restrictions associated with your release, consider enrolling in a degree program that allows you to take all of your required classes online at first.

 What if I don’t have a high school diploma?

-It is helpful for ex-offenders who don’t have a high school diploma or equivalency to obtain their GED certificate as soon as possible.
+It is helpful for formerly incarcerated people who don’t have a high school diploma or equivalency to obtain their GED certificate as soon as possible.
 This is an important step to setting yourself up for success.
 The U.S. Bureau of Labor Statistics reports that the average worker with a high school diploma makes $712 per week, while the average worker with less education only makes $520 per week.